masaic-ai-platform/AgC/platform/examples/telco-revenue-retention/README.md

-# Telco Revenue Retention - Enterprise AgC Application
+# Telco Revenue Retention - Existing System In Telcos

-A production-ready enterprise application demonstrating **client-side tools** with AgC (Agentic Cloud) platform for telecom customer retention using AI-driven cohort selection and retention action management.
+This use case demonstrate how with few lines of code Revenue Retention System in telcos can be made agent ready using AgC **client-side tools**

 ## 🎯 Overview

 This application showcases a real-world enterprise use case where an AI agent helps telecom operators identify at-risk customers and apply targeted retention strategies.
-It demonstrates the power of **client-side tool execution** where business logic and sensitive data remain on the customer's infrastructure while leveraging AgC's orchestration capabilities.
+It demonstrates the power of **client-side tool execution** where business logic and sensitive data remain on the customer's infrastructure while leveraging AgC's orchestration loop.

 ### Key Features
+- **Low Cost Of Change** - No change in existing application required.

-- 🔒 **Client-Side Tool Execution** - Sensitive customer data never leaves your infrastructure
+- 🔒 **Client-Side Tool Execution** - Call existing cohort selection and apply retention services within execution of client side tool.
-- 🎯 **AI-Driven Cohort Selection** - Intelligent risk scoring for customer retention
-- ⚡ **Real-Time Processing** - Queue-based execution
-- 🏢 **Enterprise-Grade** - Production-ready architecture with proper layering
-- 📊 **Risk Analytics** - Multi-factor risk scoring based on payment failures and complaints
+- **AI AgC Loop** - Deep AI orchestration is managed by AgC and not off loaded to existing stack in enterprises
 ---

-## 🚀 Getting Started
+## 🚀 Getting Started With Demo App

 ### Prerequisites